Lead glass: Properties

-The addition of lead oxide to potash glass also reduces its viscosity, rendering it more fluid than ordinary soda glass above its softening temperature (about 600 °C), with a working point of 800 °C. The viscosity of glass varies radically with temperature, but that of lead glass is roughly two orders of magnitude lower than that of ordinary soda glasses across working temperature ranges (up to 1100 °C).
+The addition of PbO to potash glass reduces its viscosity, rendering it more fluid than ordinary soda glass above its softening temperature (about 600 °C), with a working point of 800 °C. The viscosity of glass varies radically with temperature, but that of lead glass is roughly two orders of magnitude lower than that of ordinary soda glasses across working temperature ranges (up to 1100 °C).
 From the glassmaker's perspective, this results in two practical effects.
 First, lead glass may be worked at a lower temperature, facilitating its use in enamelling; second, clear vessels may be made without trapped air bubbles with less difficulty than with ordinary glasses, allowing the manufacture of perfectly clear, flawless objects.

 When tapped, lead crystal makes a ringing sound, unlike ordinary glasses.
 Wine glasses made of lead glass are valued for the "ring" made by the clinking of glasses.
-The sound was considered better when a large quantity of lead oxide was present in the glassmaking material, as in the British and Irish wine glasses of the 17th-19th centuries, with their "rich bell-notes of F and G sharp".
+The sound was considered better when a large quantity of PbO was present in the glassmaking material, as in the British and Irish wine glasses of the 17th-19th centuries, with their "rich bell-notes of F and G sharp".
 Consumers still rely on this property to distinguish lead glass from cheaper glasses.
 Emil Deeg had published a major study on the ringing of the lead crystal in 1958.

-Since the potassium ions are bound more tightly in a lead-silica matrix than in a soda–lime glass, the former absorbs more energy when struck.
+Since the potassium ions are bound more tightly in a lead-silica matrix than in a soda–lime glass, the matrix absorbs more energy when struck.
 This causes the lead crystal to oscillate, thereby producing its characteristic sound.
 Lead also increases the solubility of tin, copper, and antimony, leading to its use in colored enamels and glazes.
-The low viscosity of lead glass melt is the reason for typically high lead oxide content in the glass solders.
+The low viscosity of lead glass melt is the reason for typically high PbO content in the glass solders.